 A number of leading Liberals were opposed to progressive unity, as they believed that the Labour Party's socialist ideology would become the dominant political philosophy underlying the actions of a postwar union of progressive forces.
-This view was substantiated by some Labour propaganda of that period which espoused the merits of socialism.
+46 This view was substantiated by some Labour propaganda of that period which espoused the merits of socialism.
 One publication argued that a key problem faced by the Liberal Party was that, like Labour, it was committed to reform but did not possess economic policies with which such could be paid for.
 Thus while Liberalism 'stands for the sincere will to reform, without recognition of the means' to achieve it, Labour's commitment to socialism made it possible to transform society and ensure that reforms in areas such as social services and slum clearance would be permanent.
+47

 Other Labour propaganda issued between 1945 and 1959 did, however, seek to play down the party's socialist ideology.
 Liberals countered this by asserting their belief that even if the party put forward a moderate image at election times, socialist 'extremists' would come to the fore when the contest was over.
 Thus during the 1951 general election campaign, the Liberal leader argued that if Labour secured a majority in the new House of Commons the subsequent government would be taken over by the socialists.
-The spectre was raised of Bevan and Wilson securing positions of dominance, with Attlee being relegated to the position of Minister of Health and Gaitskell being dismissed.
+The spectre was raised of Bevan and Wilson securing positions of dominance, with Attlee being relegated to the position of Minister of Health and Gaitskell being dismissed.48

 However, although the constitution of the Labour Party committed it to socialism, it was possible to argue that the entry into this organisation of a number of radical Liberals would have ideological consequences.
 Following his defeat in 1945, Beveridge informed Lady Violet Bonham Carter that he did not view Labour as a natural enemy and that he had discussed the possibility of his joining Labour with Herbert Morrison.
-He stated that 'if I were young enough I should go into the Labour Party in the hope of liberalising it from within'.
-Other Liberals such as Jo Grimond also considered such an option, although generally they arrived at the view that the most appropriate course of action was to remain independent of Labour.
-One reason for this was that the radical influence, as a minority position within the Labour Party, would be sidelined.
+He stated that 'if I were young enough I should go into the Labour Party in the hope of liberalising it from within'.49 Other Liberals such as Jo Grimond also considered such an option,50 although generally they arrived at the view that the most appropriate course of action was to remain independent of Labour.
+One reason for this was that the radical influence, as a minority position within the Labour Party, would be sidelined.51 forward by Lady Megan Lloyd George, Emrys Roberts and Edgar Granville during the 1950-51 Parliament.
+Collectively these three MPs were termed the 'radical Liberals'.
+Their arguments concerning progressive unity brought them into opposition with their own Parliamentary party.